 You can take a lesson from the pros, and soften your own bumpers to resemble those of the Car of Tomorrow.
 Apart from that, your best strategy is the same as it always is: Stay alert, know the track, know the car and drive smart.

-To learn more about stock car racing, visit the links on the next page.
+To learn more about stock car racing, visit the links below.

 Related HowStuffWorks Articles